Conditions and diseases

 There are two types of hearing loss:

-- fluid in the middle ear - If there is a problem with the digital portion, this can lead to 'perceptive' or 'neurosensorial' hearing loss.
+2. If there is a problem with the digital part, this can lead to 'perceptive' or ‘sensorineural' hearing loss.
 This cannot be resolved with an operation.
-A hearing aid can also be adjusted to treat perceptive hearing loss.
+Furthermore, a hearing aid can be fitted to treat perceptive hearing loss.
+Examples of possible causes include: hearing loss in Ménière's disease, age-related hearing loss and sudden deafness.

 Diagnosis and treatment